Democrats seeking to run against Trump face first test in Iowa

 (Graphic: Who is running in 2020, here)

-Reporting by Trevor Hunnicutt and Joseph Ax; Additional reporting by Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson; Additional reporting and writing by John Whitesides; Editing by Colleen Jenkins and Leslie Adler
+Reporting by Trevor Hunnicutt and Joseph Ax; Additional reporting by Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson; Additional reporting by John Whitesides; Writing by Alistair Bell; Editing by Colleen Jenkins and Leslie Adler